ollecram/zee_einstein-gravity-in-a-nutshell/01_Part_I.md

 It all relates to a couple of more basic assumptions, namely that

- - Empty space has no preferred directions, so any special direction in the motion of a particle in a force field must be determined by the inconditions a given problem must be determined by , the only directions that may all directions one can logically make use of in
+ - Empty space has no preferred directions, so any special direction in the motion of a particle in a force field must be determined by the initial conditions a given problem must be determined by , the only directions that may all directions one can logically make use of in